RE-SS3D/SS3D-WebsiteOLD/contribute.md

 ## 3D Animation Tasks:

 Start by deciding on a task from our [animations board](https://trello.com/b/xZ5bhNWw/ss3d-animations){:target="_blank"}.
+Then see our [Animation Guide]({{ site.gitbook_url }}/art-guide/3d/animating).

 If it's related to the character rig, we have a [Character Animation Kit](https://drive.google.com/drive/folders/1V8QAE9651nYJffCSz9zjjygextDHN-GQ?usp=share_link){:target="_blank"} but it's currently only set up for Maya users, although you can use Blender to animate too.

 ## 2D Art Tasks: